What is sleep apnea?

 - Loud snoring

-- Having a small airways; nose, mouth or throat
+- Waking up with a very dry mouth or sore throat